Roche Bobois: History

 2004: The first showroom in China is opened.
 The 100th showroom abroad is opened.

 2009: A series of theme-based Design Competitions aimed at supporting emerging talent is launched.
-The first competition, organised in China, results in the design and manufacture of the gas-injection moulded Ava: created by a Chinese designer and fabricated by an Italian manufacturer.
-Subsequently, competitions have taken place in Morocco and most recently the UK (winner to be announced shortly).
+The first competition, organized in China, results in the design and manufacture of the gas-injection moulded Ava: created by a Chinese designer and fabricated by an Italian manufacturer.
+Subsequently, competitions have taken place in Morocco and most recently in the UK (winner to be announced shortly).

 In December 2011, Philippe Roche, co-founder of the Roche Bobois brand, died, aged 77.

 Since 2011, Roche Bobois has launched a new collection every six months.
-The brand has 250 showrooms, 80 of which are corporate-owned, located in 45 countries.

-2012 is the year of international growth: for the first time in its history, Roche Bobois reports more than 50% of turnover achieved abroad, notably in North America.
+The brand has 250 showrooms, 80 of which are corporate-owned, located in 45 countries.2012 is the year of international growth: for the first time in its history, Roche Bobois reports more than 50% of turnover achieved abroad, notably in North America.
 Having been present in this region since 1974, the North America network becomes the second largest with the New York Madison store becoming the most important in the world in terms of sales.

-In 2013, Roche Bobois further reinforces its international presence with a scheduled programme of 15 new showroom openings in more than 10 countries, including Singapore, Colombia, Indonesia and Bulgaria.
+In 2013, Roche Bobois further reinforced its international presence with a scheduled program of 15 new showroom openings in more than 10 countries, including Singapore, Colombia, Indonesia and Bulgaria.

 In 2015, Roche Bobois confirmed its presence in the world of art and culture as a patron of the Pavillon France of the Universal Exhibition in Milan.

 In 2015, opening of the first showroom in South Africa.
 Showroom based in Cape Town (Gardens) in a vibrant district and then in 2018, opening of a second showroom in Sandton (luxury neighborhood of Johannesburg).

 The following year, in 2016, Roche Bobois developed a new collection with architect Jean Nouvel.
 The brand also experienced strong growth with 10 new showroom openings, 8 of which were international, including in Guatemala and India.

 In 2017, the brand's first showroom in Japan opened in Tokyo, adding to a network of more than 250 showrooms in 55 countries.

 The same year, Roche Bobois celebrated the tenth anniversary of the Legend bookcase, designed by Christophe Delcourt, which was the first entirely eco-designed collection for the French brand.